Family Broadcasting Corporation: WHFT

 WHFT TV 45 Miami, Florida signed on in 1975, was acquired by LeSea in the summer of 1976, and was sold to Trinity Broadcasting Network in July 1980.

 WHKE

-WHKE signed on June 1988 and was owned by LeSea.
+WHKE signed on in June 1988 and was owned by LeSea.
 The station was sold to Paxson Communications in 1995, being a temporary affiliate of the paid programming network inTV before the August 1998 launch of PAX TV, today's Ion Television.

 WHNO

-WHNO TV 20 New Orleans signed on October 1994.
+WHNO TV 20 New Orleans signed on in October 1994.
 The station was sold to the Christian Television Network in April 2018.

 WCVI-TV

-WCVI-TV 23 was acquired in 2014, and it is the Family Broadcasting Corporation station in the U.S. Virgin Islands.
-The station was sold to Lilly Broadcasting in 2020.
+WCVI-TV 23 was acquired in 2014 and is the Family Broadcasting Corporation station in the U.S. Virgin Islands.
+The station was sold to Lilly Broadcasting in 2020, and now serves as Christiansted's CBS and ABC affiliate via two subchannels.

 METV

-Middle East Television was acquired from CBN in July 2001.
+Middle East Television was acquired from Christian Broadcasting Network in July 2001.
 It is located in Limassol, Cyprus, and broadcasts to all of Western Asia.
-The station was sold to Sid Roth's Messianic Vision, Inc, in September 2016.
+The station was sold to Sid Roth's Messianic Vision, Inc., in September 2016.